 - Grease indoor griddle pan or the grates of a gas grill with a little oil.
-Place the kofta on the griddle pan or grill and cook for 4 to 5 minutes per side until fully cooked through.
+Place the kofta on the griddle pan or grill and cook for 3 to 4 minutes per side until fully cooked through.

 - If mixture is too loose and doesn’t form patties well, add 1-2 tablespoons breadcrumbs to chicken mixture.

-- If pan frying, I form into 1x3 inch rolls and if grilling, form into larger oval patties and slightly flatten to 1 to 1 ½-inch in thickness.
+- If pan frying, I form into 1×3 inch rolls and cook 3-4 minutes per side, and the same time under a broiler.
+If grilling, form into larger oval patties and slightly flatten to 1 to 1 1/2-inch in thickness.